coursekata/docker-stacks/README.md

 - [datascience-notebook](https://ghcr.io/coursekata/datascience-notebook): this image builds on _r-notebook_ by adding a variety of R and Python packages for data science and statistics.
   - You can see specifically what R packages are installed by looking at [pak-scripts/datascience-notebook.R](pak-scripts/datascience-notebook.R).
   - If you have a specific package you think would be useful to install here, please [submit an issue describing your use-case](https://github.com/coursekata/docker-stacks/issues).
+- [datascience-core](https://ghcr.io/coursekata/datascience-core): everything in _datascience-notebook_ except the Jupyter front end (JupyterLab, classic Notebook, `jupyterhub-singleuser`).
+Meant for embedding under a different notebook server, not for running directly — if you're not sure you need this one, you don't.
+  - You can see specifically what R packages are installed by looking at [pak-scripts/datascience-core.R](pak-scripts/datascience-core.R).
+- [exercises-notebook](https://ghcr.io/coursekata/exercises-notebook): _essentials-notebook_ plus the exercise-checking machinery (`pythonwhat`, `testwhat`) that grades the CourseKata books' inline exercises.
+Not part of the ladder above, and not meant for general use — it exists to run book exercises.
+  - You can see specifically what R packages are installed by looking at [pak-scripts/exercises-notebook.R](pak-scripts/exercises-notebook.R).

 ### Installing R Packages Locally